spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importers-overview-and-implementation.md

 * Payment Method Importer - **B2B/B2C**
 * Shipment Store Importer - **B2B/B2C**

-Each of the importers can be executed one by one with the separate command (for example, `./vendor/bin/console data:import:product-abstract`).
+Each of the importers can be executed one by one with the separate command—for example, `./vendor/bin/console data:import:product-abstract`.

 However, if you want to execute specific import types **in bulk**, you can create a `config.yml` configuration file with the following structure: